oscpe262/ansible-role-nfs-server/README.md

 # Ansible role 'ansible-role-nfsserver'

 An Ansible role for setting up an NFS server.
 Largely a reboot of Jeff Geerling's role to fit my other roles.
-Feel

 ## Requirements
 One of the following distributions: